tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 And *now* we're getting into the territory of Christina's accounts that *can* be backed up by fact.

-Fact number one! ...is that, yes, Joan really did replace Christina [laughing] on a soap opera [laughing] that Christina was cast in.
+Fact number one! ...is that, yes, Joan really did replace Christina <u>[laughing]</u> on a soap opera <u>[laughing]</u> that Christina was cast in.
 Joan -- in her 60s -- takes the role of a 28-year-old woman while Christina is recovering from a benign ovarian tumor.

 </james>
 <from></from>